multikernel/kernelscript/SPEC.md

 KernelScript supports explicit control over eBPF program loading and attachment through program references and built-in lifecycle functions.
 This enables advanced use cases like parameter configuration between loading and attachment phases.

-#### 3.4.1 Program References
+#### 3.4.1 Program References and Safety

-Programs are first-class values that can be referenced by name and passed to lifecycle functions:
+Programs are first-class values that can be referenced by name and passed to lifecycle functions.
+The interface enforces safety by requiring programs to be loaded before attachment:

 ```kernelscript
 program packet_filter : xdp {